USS Kearsarge (BB-5): Design

-The ship's waterline armor belt was 5–16.5 in thick and the main gun turrets were protected by 15–17 in of armor, while the secondary turrets had 6–11 in of armor.
+The armor of the Kearsarge class was made of harveyized steel.
+The waterline armor belt was 16.5 in thick covering the propulsion machinery and uniformly tapered down to a thickness of 9.5 in below the waterline.
+Forward of this it reduced to a maximum thickness of 10.5 in until it reached the forward barbette and then extended to the bow with a thickness of 4 in.
+From the rear barbette aft, the rear hull was unarmored.
+The main-gun turrets were protected by 15–17 in of armor, while the secondary turrets had 6–11 in of armor.
 The barbettes were 12.5–15 in thick, while the conning tower had 10 in of armor.
-The armor was made of harveyized steel.